tropicsquare/libtropic-linux/TS1302_devkit/README.md

 > Make sure you already ran examples from previous sections.

 > [!CAUTION]
 > Some examples cause **irreversible changes** to the chip.
-Proceed only after reading the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the Libtropic documentation and you understand the consequences.
+Proceed only after you read the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the Libtropic documentation and you understand the consequences.
 The documentation describes which examples are irreversible and what each example does.

 Other examples can be run similarly to the ones you already tried.
 They are binaries, which you can simply execute.
 ```bash